 I became fully invested in pursing my interest in digital technology and how we respond to a digital world in 2018, after becoming inspired by the work of Yuval Noah Harari – Homo Deus, 21 lessons for the 21st century, and transformative knowledge from Nick Bostrom’s TED Talk on the long term impacts of Artificial Intelligence.
 I am keen that we find robust solutions to the long-term technical and strategic challenges arising from development towards generally intelligent AI systems (AGI’s).

-As a keen autodidact, I tweet, write, and share my learning journey through programming, mathematics and artificial intelligence.
-I enjoy disseminating knowledge, and hope that sharing my successes and challenges will inspire and support other learners.
+As part of my transformational journey, I learned how to code in Python, and began to tweet, write, and share my voyage through programming, mathematics and artificial intelligence.
+I enjoy disseminating knowledge, and hope that sharing my successes and challenges will inspire other learners.
 Details of my projects, current research and blog posts can be accessed via the links below.
 For a full breakdown of my qualifications and experience, please see my linkedin profile.

-Please contact me for an up-to-date summary of my research
+Please contact me using the details below if you would like an up-to-date summary of my research